ianlee-tyl/noiseOut/README.md

 # NoiseOut

 ## Overview
 NoiseOut is an optimized version of Facebook AI's denoiser [here](https://github.com/facebookresearch/denoiser), which is deployed on labtop CPU for real-time speech enhancement and noise filtering.
 We focused on improving storage size of the model to enable mobile speech enhancement.
+More details in `tinyml_final_paper.pdf`.

 ![alt text](./paper.png)